 Your business strategy is a detailed sentence or two that explains how you will do business.
 What’s your edge?
 How will you make this work?
 Get specific and ask yourself these questions before you start your business.
 Your strategy is your road map for how to do things.

-Learn how much you need to invest by spending time on a business plan
+Learn how much you need to invest

-Wouldn’t you like to know all your expenses upfront?
+Wouldn’t you like to know all your expenses up front?
 A business plan helps you look at your plans and think through what you need to spend money on.
 You’ll research start-up costs, fee’s and licenses, as well as equipment expenses that you need to plan for.

-A business plan can help you see if your business will make a profit
+Learn if your business will make a profit

 This is an important step that many people overlook.
 Looking at your income and expenses will help you get a big picture of what you need to do to make a profit.
 Once you have a clear picture of your income and expenses you can set some goals for your bakery sales.
 When you do this you’ll be functioning as a real business and not just a hobby that earns some extra income.